gamesbook/protograf/docs/source/core_shapes.rst

 it does not consist of lines and areas drawn by **protograf** itself.

-An "image" refers to an external file which is simply inserted into the page at sthe location.
+An "image" refers to an external file which is simply inserted into the page at the location.

-The Image shape shares a number of common aspects with other shapes |dash| such as its x & y ("top left") position, a width and a height, the ability to be rotated, and the adding of text in form of a label, heading or title.
+The Image shape shares a number of common aspects with other shapes |dash| such as its x & y ("top left") position, a width and a height, the ability to be rotated, and the addition of text in form of a label, heading or title.

-If an image has a transparent area, this will be respected and shapes appearing earlier on in the script may then be visible "below" it (see examples below).
+If an image has a transparent area, this will be respected and shapes drawn previously by the script may then be visible "below" it (see examples below).
 An image can also be "drawn over" by other shapes appearing later on in the script.